devgeniem/backend-recruit-task/README.md

 ---

 ## Criteria
 There are of course many ways you can perform the required task, and you should feel free to use one that you like.
-However, the overall cleanliness (architecture and code) of the solution should be considered important.
+However, the core task itself is really quite straightforward.
+So the judgement is made based mostly on the overall cleanliness (architecture and code) of the solution.

 ## Extras